What is an administrative policy?

 Who writes the policies?

-The Responsible Department listed at the top of the policy page works with the Administrative Policy Office to write the policy section.
+The Responsible Department listed at the top of the policy page works with the Administrative Policy Unit to write the policy section.
 The Responsible Department is responsible for the content in the document.
-The Administrative Policy Office provides editorial and organizational assistance to make the document as user-friendly as possible.
+The Administrative Policy Unit provides editorial and organizational assistance to make the document as user-friendly as possible.

 Who reviews policies?

-The Administrative Policy Office sends the policy sections to major stakeholders for review.
+The Administrative Policy Unit sends the policy sections to major stakeholders for review.
 Because stakeholders vary from policy to policy, the reviewer group changes based on the content and responsibilities detailed in the policy.
-The Policy Analyst works with the Responsible Department to resolve any concerns that arise out of the review process.
+The Administrative Policy Unit works with the Responsible Department to resolve any concerns that arise out of the review process.

 Who approves policies?